Luk313/md2all/README.md

 md2all [options] myMarkdownDile.md
 ```
 Currently, the help (-h or --help) option is still not implemented.
-Some usage examples are found in this page, belong to:
+Some useful options details are found hereafter:
 * -hi | -hs | -highlight | -highlight-style | --highlight | --highlight-style
   * sets the highlight style (default is: *$HOME/.config/md2all/css/massiliaDark.theme*)
 * -c | -css | --css